GovTechSG/techpass-user-docs/docs/onboard-to-techpass.md

+# Onboard to TechPass

+Depending on the users' device and supported organisational email addresses, there are different ways for a user to onboard to TechPass.

-# Identify your onboarding flow
+## Identify your onboarding flow

 The following chart helps you to identify your TechPass onboarding flow.